vlee489/ignition-dev/updater/README.md

 Adding --nightly will update Igntion from the nightly branch stable branch.

 You will may need Root access (sudo) if you are updating Igntion from a directory that requires root access.

+## Reinstalling using git-update.sh
+You can reinstall Ignition using it git-update.sh by using commands

+#### bash git-update.sh --reinstall
+or
+#### bash git-update.sh --nightly --reinstall

+Adding --nightly will grab the nightly version of Ignition.

+if you haven't added --nightly you will reinstall from the stable branch.